TL;DR: In this guide to influencer marketing strategy, we explain the 5 steps brands must take to create successful influencer campaigns.

 It is not.
 Tracking and analysing the results of the campaign is a no brainer.
 When you measure influencer marketing campaigns, you find out if they succeeded or not.

 Assume the goal of your influencer marketing campaign was to reach 10K followers in 2 months.
 Without actually checking the increase in follower number, you can’t assess the true impact and take corrective actions, if needed.

 - For awareness campaigns, track social mentions, impressions, reach, site traffic, page view, etc.

 - For an audience-building campaign, keep an eye on follower numbers.

 - For identity campaigns, measure PR coverage, mentions in socials.

 - For engagement campaigns, assess shares, likes, comments, and saves

 - For sales or leads campaigns, check opt-ins, sign-ins and new sales.

-The rules on how to create an effective influencer marketing strategy are not set in stone.
+The rules on how to create an effective strategy are not set in stone.
 Yes, the path remains the same for all brands, but the nuances differ.
-So, use this guide to set the stage but make your own judgement calls.
+So, use this guide to influencer marketing strategy to set the stage but make your own judgement calls.